shpigi/p1_navigation/Report.md

 UPDATE_EVERY = 4  # how often to update the network
 ```

 The running of the DQN - interaction of agent in the environment while updating it's policy and the tracking of performance is all handled by the function `dqn` in the notebook.
-This is a modification of the function with the same name from (the Udacity DQN exercise notebook)[https://github.com/udacity/deep-reinforcement-learning/blob/master/dqn/exercise/Deep_Q_Network.ipynb], adapted ro run the unity Bananas environment.
+This is a modification of the function with the same name from (the Udacity DQN exercise notebook)
+https://github.com/udacity/deep-reinforcement-learning/blob/master/dqn/exercise/Deep_Q_Network.ipynb , adapted ro run the unity Bananas environment.

 The function implements epsilon-greedy action gelection with an exponentially decaying epsilon controlled by:
 ```